sodadata/docs/_includes/troubleshoot-anomaly-check-tbb.md

 If you have defined an `anomaly score` check and you use an M1 MacOS machine, you may get a`Library not loaded: @rpath/libtbb.dylib` error.
 This is a known issue in the MacOS community and is caused by issues during the installation of the <a href="https://github.com/facebook/prophet" target="_blank">prophet library</a>.
 There currently are no official workarounds or releases to fix the problem, but the following adjustments may address the issue.

-1. Install soda-core-scientific as per the [virtual environment installation instructions](#install-soda-core-scientific-in-a-virtual-environment-recommended) and activate the virtual environment.
+1. Install soda[scientific] as per the [virtual environment installation instructions](#install-soda-scientific-in-a-virtual-environment-recommended) and activate the virtual environment.
 2. Use the following command to navigate to the directory in which the `stan_model` of the `prophet` package is installed in your virtual environment.
 ```shell
 cd path_to_your_python_virtual_env/lib/pythonyour_version/site_packages/prophet/stan_model/